rwieruch/blog_robinwieruch_content/react-express-stripe-payment.md

 {{% chapter_header "Stripe Platform" "stripe-platform" %}}

 Before you start with the implementation, make sure that you signed up for {{% a_blank "Stripe" "https://stripe.com/de" %}}.
 You should create an account and be able to access your dashboard.
-The dashoboard gives you an overview of your payments.
+The dashboard gives you an overview of your payments.
 There are three things to know about it:

 1. **Modes:** Somewhere you should be able to switch between live and test mode.
 When in **test mode**, you will only see payments that were done from your test application.
 Once you go live with your application, you will see real payments in the **live mode**.